 During the year, no fees were paid or payable for other services provided by Stantons International Audit and Consulting Pty Ltd ("Stantons").
-However, Marsden Stantons, an affiliate of Stantons provided tax compliance and independent expert services.
-Non-audit fees amounted to \$5,050 (2022: \$5,510).
+Marsden Stantons, provided tax compliance and independent expert services.
+Non-audit fees amounted to \$5,130 (2023: \$5,050).